Give / Donate

 - If you have Baby items to Donate:

-Drop off at our North (alley) entrance during our open hours, ring the doorbell, please.
+Drop off at our North (alley) entrance M-TH 10-4, ring the doorbell, please.

-- Baby clothes up to size 3TBaby Toiletries: wipes, powder, lotion, diaper rash ointment, etc.
+- NEW Baby clothes up to size 2T, Baby Toiletries: wipes, powder, lotion, diaper rash ointment, etc.

 - Strollers, changing tables, bassinets, etc.